maros/Zway-Rain/README.md

 ## popThreshold

-Current conditions from WeatherUndergound and ForecastIO contain the current probability of probability of precipitation.
+Current conditions from WeatherUndergound and ForecastIO contain the current probability of precipitation.
 If this value is set, then pop values higher than the threshold will trigger the rain state.

 ## windows